MortezaRezaalipour/ErrorEval/README.md

-head to the **main/** directory

-install `virtualenv` and create a virtual environment:
+- head to the **main/** directory and create a virtual environment:

 `$ make setup`

-activate the environment:
+- activate the environment:

 `$ source venv/bin/activate`

-install requirements:
+- install requirements:

 `$ make requirements`

-add the current directory to your `PYTHONPATH`:
+- add the current directory to your `PYTHONPATH`:

 `$ export PYTHONPATH="$PWD"`